juanMaAV92/go-utils/README.md

 - `New(config *BasicConfig) (*Server, error)`: Creates a new Echo server.
 - `Run() <-chan error`: Starts the server and handles graceful shutdown.
 - `GetBasicServerConfig(serverName string) *BasicConfig`: Gets basic config from environment variables.

+### Testhelpers
+Helpers for HTTP endpoint testing with Echo.
+Provides models to define requests, responses, and error expectations for tests.

 ### Tracing
 Distributed tracing helpers for Go applications.